 More commonly, a wealthy person might have an illiquid asset, such as a farm, some rental properties, or a business.
 When that person dies, the asset may have to be liquidated rapidly at an unfavorable price to pay out the will proceeds or perhaps even pay the estate taxes.
 The death benefit of a whole life insurance policy can cover those costs.
 A partnership might also buy a whole life insurance policy on each of the partners so that in the event of death, the proceeds of the policy can be used to buy out the heirs of the deceased, avoiding turbulence in or even failure of the business.
 A term life insurance policy can often be used for these purposes, but not always.

 There you go, 8 reasons to avoid it, and 4 to consider it.
-Share your own experience in the comments below.
+Try to resist the urge to leave yet another comment on this post.
+I know it's hard, but you can do it.

 Excellent and well balanced post.
 Having recently married an ER doc, I have been busy extracting her from the clutches of the financial industry.
 Northwestern Mutual had its claws in her pretty good.
 Upon first blush, I thought for sure I was going to jettison the 500K Whole Life policy ASAP.
 Instead I concentrated on getting rid of the crappy fund of funds investment she had and the accompanying front end load and high expenses.
 I’m keeping the whole life policy for now because of how I weigh a few of the factors you list plus one you miss.
 I believe most of these policies are secure from personal injury judgments.
 Moreover, for those who are lucky enough to have higher assets, there is something to be said for the Guarantee.
 For you Interventional Radiologists and the like, you only need to get rich once.
 I don’t think it hurts to have a portion of the portfolio in a good policy like this and know it is rock solid (I am assuming a policy with a very good company).
 The long and short of it in my mind is that they are most well suited (though certainly not a necessity) for the well-heeled…